Table of Contents

 Cons of Windows

-4. Forced Updates: Some updates install automatically, causing unexpected restarts.
+Some updates may install automatically, occasionally causing unexpected system restarts or temporary workflow interruptions.

 What is Ubuntu?

-Ubuntu is a free, open-source Linux-based operating system developed by Canonical Ltd., designed to be easy to use for both beginners and professionals.
-It offers a clean and secure environment, strong performance even on older hardware, and access to thousands of free applications through package managers.
-Ubuntu is popular for development, server hosting, cloud computing, and privacy-focused personal use, thanks to its regular updates, long-term support (LTS) versions, and a strong community.
+Ubuntu is a free and open-source Linux-based operating system developed by Canonical Ltd., designed to provide a user-friendly Linux experience for both beginners and advanced users.
+Built on the Debian architecture, Ubuntu offers a secure and stable platform with access to thousands of applications through package repositories and modern package formats such as Snap.
+It is widely used for desktop computing, software development, server hosting, and cloud infrastructure due to its regular release cycle, Long-Term Support (LTS) versions, and strong global community.

 Pros of Ubuntu